CribberSix/pygame-texteditor/README.md

 # A WYSIWYG-texteditor based on pygame for pygame

-## Project status

-The texteditor is currently under development.
-More features (e.g. copy-paste, shift+strg+arrow highlighting and other common texteditor functions) will be implemented in the future.

 ## Usage

 The text editor can be inserted into any existing pygame window.